Brad Cook

-Bradley J. Cook (born October 19, 1964) is an American historian and academic administrator serving as president of the American University of Bahrain.
+Bradley J. Cook (born October 19, 1964) is an American historian and former academic administrator who served as president of the American University of Bahrain.
 He previously served as the 17th president of Snow College in Ephraim, Utah.
 He has also held roles as provost of Southern Utah University, president of the Abu Dhabi Women's College in the UAE, and VP for Academic Affairs at Utah Valley University.

 Early life and education

 Cook is a Utah native but as teenager lived in Saudi Arabia where his parents were educators for an international school system.
 He eventually graduated from Payson High School where he was a stand-out athlete in football, basketball, and track.
 He earned a Bachelor of Arts in international relations and a Master of Arts in the social science of education from Stanford University.
 He attended Stanford on a full-ride athletic scholarship where he was a starting cornerback on the football team earning him First-Team Academic All PAC-10 honors.